OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 To implement Last Bun Standing/Deathmatch:

-1. Place separate spawnHotspot for all players, change playerNr accordingly, -1 will be a free for all spawn
+1. Place playerSpawnHotspots, change playerNr accordingly, -1 will be a free for all spawn
-2. Setup level parameters to your liking (like useGeneric, oneSpawnTypeOnly, blockRaceChange etc.)
+2. Setup level json parameters to your liking (like useGeneric, oneSpawnTypeOnly, blockRaceChange etc.)

 ### Race

 To implement a race:

-1. Place separate spawnHotspot for all players, change playerNr accordingly (only specific ones will work)
+1. Place playerSpawnHotspots for all players, change playerNr accordingly (only specific ones will work)
 2. Place checkPointsHotspots, adjust size as needed
 3. Place separate spawnHotspot for all player for that checkpoint
 4. Connect checkpointHotSpot to each spawnHotspot.
 To do that select checkpointHotSpot `double click` and then hold `alt` then click on spawnHotspot.